 Waitrose is leading by example with an introduction to a package-less way of shopping.
-An 11-week trial is currently taking place in their Oxford store, with an aim to permanently alter the way we shop.

 So far, 2019 has definitely been a year wrapped up in discussion over the state of the environment and climate change.
 A good proportion of the general public has been fighting for a change of discourse within the government – wanting a complete overhaul of how, as a country, we challenge the effects of pollution.

 Our use of plastic has certainly been the forefront of debates, particularly surrounding the welfare of our oceans and the slow but concerning reduction of fossil fuels.

 ‘The Top 10 UK Supermarkets produce 810,000 tonnes of throwaway packaging”